osg-htc/research-facilitation/docs/documentation/jupyterlab.md

 After your account has been approved following a meeting with a Research Computing Facilitator, the last step of account creation is to add an SSH key.
 To do this:

-(1) Return to the Registration Page and login using CILogon if prompted.
+(1) Return to the [registration website](https://registry.cilogon.org/registry/co_petitions/start/coef:261) and login using CILogon if prompted.

 (2) Click your name at the top right.
 In the dropdown box, click "My Profile (OSG)" button.